 CASPer Test Format

 • In the first part of the test, you will need to video record your answers.
-You will face 6 scenarios in total, 2 text-based and 4 video-based, and articulate your answers while being recorded.
-You will have 1 minute to record your answer to each of 2 follow-up questions.
+You will face 4 scenarios in total, 2 text-based and 2 video-based, and articulate your answers while being recorded.
+You will have 1 minute to record your answers to 2 follow-up questions.

-• In the second section of CASPer, you will be presented with 3 text-based scenarios and 5 video-based scenarios.
-You will be given 3 follow-up questions and have 5 minutes total to type up your answers.
+• In the second section of CASPer, you will be presented with 7 scenarios, both text-based and video-based scenarios.
+You will be given 2 follow-up questions and have 3.5 minutes total to type up your answers.
+Each of your answers is scored individually.

-• It will take you about 90-110 minutes to complete the entire test.
+• It will take you about 65-85 minutes to complete the entire test.
 Keep in mind that once your allotted time to answer questions runs out, the next scenario will appear automatically.
-You will have the optional 10-minute break after the first section, and an optional 5-minute break halfway through the second section.

 You might hear that there are no right or wrong answers on a CASPer test.
 Is it really that ambiguous?
 Not really.
 CASPer raters do not have an answer key, so there is technically no single “right” answer and there are an infinite number of possible responses.
 However, there are responses that are inappropriate or reflect poor personal or professional qualities.
 If you would not share your answer in a face-to-face interview, you are on the wrong track with your response; if you cannot imagine a professional saying it, don’t say it.
 Answers that are poorly composed or demonstrate limited understanding and reasoning will score poorly.
 Answers that are unprofessional can be flagged by the reviewer and jeopardize your entire test.